budlabs/i3menu/README.md

 # i3menu

-i3menu is a bashscript that uses [i3ass] to launch a [fork of dmenu] in cool i3 specific ways.
+i3menu is a bashscript that enhances and launches a [fork of dmenu] in cool i3 specific ways.
 It can for instance make a menu overlay the current windows title-bar or the whole window.
 If the current